mkachel/Aikirator/README.md

 # Aikirator
 AIKIdo techniques name geneRATOR
-It's a simple script to generate the names of Aikido techniques.
+<p> It's a simple script to generate the names of Aikido techniques.</p>

 ## TO DO:
 1. Add special techniques: sumi-otoshi, aiki-otoschi etc...